- Helping Children When a Family Member Has Cancer: Dealing With Recurrence or Progressive Illness

 Talking to your children about this is important, but it’s even more crucial if the child has only one parent.
 The child knows that you provide all or most of their care, and may not know who would do it if you weren’t around.
 Again, what the child imagines may be much worse than reality.

 This is a tough talk to have with your child, and you may have to rehearse before you can do it without getting very emotional yourself.
-When you are ready, give yourself some uninterrupted quiet time with your child.
+When you’re ready, give yourself some uninterrupted quiet time with your child.
 You can open the subject by saying that you know that children often worry about who would care for them if a parent couldn’t, or if their parent died.
 This lets the child know that you won’t be shocked or upset with them if they ask questions.
 You can see how the child responds to this statement before you explain your back-up plans.
+Again, if you don’t think you can handle this talk on your own, get help.
+Don’t feel that you have to do everything by yourself.

 You can expect that with any change children will have questions.
-They may even have some resistance to the change, as well as feelings of sadness and loss.
-It’s unrealistic to expect them to “get behind the plan” right away.
-But at least you are giving them information and structure to make them feel safe and secure should the worst happen.
+They may even have some resistance to the change, as well as feelings of sadness, loss, and anger.
+It’s unrealistic to expect them to “get with the plan” right away.
+But at least you’re giving them information and structure to make them feel safe and secure should the worst happen.
 Even though cancer may change everything in the family, they will still be taken care of.
 Making a plan and talking to them about it lets them know how important they are to you.
 That’s a great message for children to get.
 So give yourself a pat on the back for getting this accomplished.